purpleidea/mgmt/docs/language-guide.md

 to express a relationship between three resources.
 The first character in the resource kind must be capitalized so that the parser can't ascertain unambiguously that we are referring to a dependency relationship.

+##### Edge naming

+Each edge must have a unique name of type `str` that is used to uniquely identify that edge, and can be used in the functioning of the edge at its discretion.

+Alternatively, the name value may be a list of strings `[]str` to build a list of edges, each with a name from that list.

+Using this construct is a veiled form of looping (iteration).
+This technique is one of many ways you can perform iterative tasks that you might have traditionally used a `for` loop for instead.
+This is preferred, because flow control is error-prone and can make for less readable code.

+The single `str` variation, may only be used when it is possible for the compiler to determine statically that the value is of that type.
+Otherwise, it will assume it to be a list of strings.
+Programmers should explicitly wrap their variables in a string by interpolation to force this static `str` determination, or in square brackets to force a list.
+The former is generally preferable because it generates a smaller function graph since it doesn't need to build a list.

 #### Class